Q) At what time in my pregnancy should I begin care with a midwife?

 (Q) Is it safer to have my first baby in a hospital?

-(A) Women will have greater success in having a normal birth giving birth where they feel comfortable with equipped and knowledgeable attendants.
+(A) Women will have greater success in having a normal birth where they feel comfortable and supported by knowledgeable providers.
 Where you give birth is your choice.
+Call and book a tour of our facility to see if this is right for you.

 (Q) If I have had a previous cesarean can I still have a home birth with a midwife?

 (A) Yes, it is possible.
-I accept women desiring a VBAC (vaginal birth after cesarean) on a case by case basis.
-We will need to obtain a copy of your medical records from your cesarean including the surgical report.
-You will also need an ultrasound to determine the placement of placenta and to make sure you are clear of other anomalies such as placenta acreta.
+BioBirths accepts women desiring a VBAC (vaginal birth after cesarean) on a case by case basis.
+We will need to obtain a copy of your medical records from your hospital stay including the surgical report.
+You will also need an ultrasound to determine the placement of placenta and to make sure you are clear of other abnormalities such as placenta previa, placental acreta, percreta or increta.
 Once you have been thoroughly assessed, a decision will be made.

-(Q) Where do I go for prenatal care if I want to have a homebirth?
+(Q) Where do I go for prenatal care?

-(A) Midwives provide excellent prenatal care meeting all your prenatal care needs throughout your pregnancy.
+(A) Our facility has 4 spacious exam rooms for prenatal care and postpartum care.
+Midwives provide excellent prenatal care meeting your prenatal care needs throughout your pregnancy.
 Check-ups are typically once a month until you reach 28 weeks.
 Then check-ups will increase to every two weeks.
 At 36 weeks you will be seen every week until your baby arrives.
-You will have complete lab work, and thorough prenatal screening throughout your pregnancy.
+You will have complete lab work, ultrasounds and thorough prenatal screening throughout your pregnancy.
 At each visit we will discuss diet, nutrition, and exercise.
-If a problem should arise you can get a referral to a doctor to determine if homebirth is still a safe option for you.
+If a problem should arise you can get a referral to an OB, MFM, Chiropractor, pelvic floor specialist or wherever may be needed to help you have the safest and healthiest pregnancy and birth.

 (Q) Do you test for Group B Strep?

-(A) We recommend testing for this bacteria for all women closer to the end of the pregnancy per the Center for Disease (CDC) guidelines.
+(A) We recommend testing for this bacteria for all women in their third trimester per the Center for Disease (CDC) guidelines.
 Women who test positive are counseled about the current CDC’s recommendations to prevent their newborn from becoming ill.
 Most patients prefer to test but have the right to refuse the test with written informed refusal if they choose.

 (Q) Even though every labor and birth is different, is it ok to have a birth plan written in advance?

 (A) Absolutely!
 Keeping an open mind about how your labor and birth will unfold is very important when compiling a birth plan.
 But putting your thoughts and wishes on paper lets everyone know what they are and leaves you free to concentrate on your labor.
-I also have no problem with moms compiling both a Homebirth Birth Plan as well as an Emergency Hospital Birth Plan so you can relax and know that your wishes are already expressed in the event of a hospital transport.
 Writing a Birth Plan allows you to explore options that you may not have known were available.
+We can go over your birth plan at one of your prenatal appointments.

 (Q) Will I be confined to a bed during labor?